jmielkeway/ccos4rbpi_volume0/chapter11/sending.md

     }
 ```

 The `signal`'s lock is acquired.
 If the `signo` being sent is in the set of signals that represent stops in the kernel, continue signals are cleared.
-The `signal_clear` function clears the pending bit for any signals in the `signal_mask`, and also removes those `struct siqueue` objects that have signals included in that mask.
+The `signal_clear` function clears the pending bit for any signals in the `signal_mask`, and also removes those `struct siqueue` objects that have signals included in that mask:

 ```C
 static void signal_clear(struct signal *signal, unsigned long signal_mask)